eosrio/hyperion-docs/docs/index.md

 Use as messaging queue and data transport between the indexer stages.

 #### 2.5 - EOSIO State History
 Nodeos plugin used to collect action traces and state deltas.
-Provides data via websocket to the indexer.
+It provides data via websocket to the indexer.

 ### 3. How to use